 Does this mean that you should pony up for the most expensive tyres that you can afford?
 Not necessarily — it’s a bit more complicated than that.
 Whilst it’s true that premium tyres generally offer better mileage than cheaper brands, there are certain brands or even individual tyres that buck the trend.
 There are some great mid-price tyres which are more durable than expensive, premium brand tyres.

 This makes choosing a long-lasting tyre hard work for the consumer (especially as independent wear tests can be hard to find online.
 All that we can suggest is to find a reputable fitter and listen to what they suggest.

 For our money, GT Radial are a company that offer a brilliant balance between durability, price and performance.
 They’re such a good all-rounder that we’ve made them our star buy!

-BK Tyres is a respected independent mobile tyre-fitting company that serves Oxfordshire, Buckinghamshire and Berkshire.
+BK Tyres is a respected independent mobile tyre-fitting company that serves South Oxfordshire.
 We fit tyres at home and at work, offering excellent customer service and competitive prices.